jguerrerovid/vidsigner_documentation/docs/1-Components/0-vidcredential.md

 - Additionally, **VIDcredentials allows the creation of custom credential types**.
 - **Shemas can be managed** and are stored on VIDcredentials.

+## Endpoints

+VIDcredentials offers services in a form of an API.
+These services are mainly credential related services such as creating, presenting or revoking credentials beside other services.
+Please find a brief description below and a detailed description in the [OpenAPI specification](https://docs.vidchain.net/vidcredentials-openapi).

+- **Authentication Service:** This services allows API users to authenticate and retrieve and OAuth bearer token in order to use the API endpoints.
+- **Entities Service:** This service endpoint allows the API user to modify attributes related to an entity.
+- **Verifiable Credential Services:** Services in this category are used to create either a verifiable ID credential or a verifiable credential and also verify them.
+- **Verifiable Presentation Services:** These service endpoints are responsible for creating and verifying verifiable presentations.
+- **Credential Request Service:** This service is used to create a credential request.
+- **Identifiers Service:** For DID resolution is this service used.
+- **Credential Revocation Services:** For revoking credentials as well as to verify the revocation status of a credentials are services in this category used.

 ![vidcredentials](../_media/vidcredentials.png)

 <figcaption align="center">